DHTMLX/docs-diagram/docs/guides/integrations/angular_integration.md

 ~~~

 :::note
-If you want to follow this guide, disable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering) when creating new Angular app!
+If you want to follow this guide, disable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering) when creating a new Angular app!
 :::

 The command above installs all the necessary tools, so you don't need to run any additional commands.